 An FAQ webpage from Germany shouldn’t turn itself into a Product webpage in English.
 Thus, giving consistent signals across every language across every possible relevance, quality, and reliability signal point to communicate better with Search Engines is important for multilingual SEO.
 In this context, also stating the alternate versions with the schema markup is possible, using these sections will help a Search Engine to relate the hreflang’s consistency better.

-Giving the same signal across different surfaces within consistency will help a search engine to explore the same information with different algorithms and it will process the same information faster, with a higher confidence level.
+Giving the same signal across different surfaces with consistency will help a search engine to explore the same information with different algorithms and it will process the same information faster, with a higher confidence level.

 What is the Importance of Sitemaps and Sitemap Hreflang for Multilingual SEO?